-The Fund has created Class C Founders, Class F, Class G, and Class I units.
-Class C Founders units are available for purchase only until such time as the class reaches a net asset value of \$50,000,000 (the "Founders Investment Period").
-Class C Founders units will be available during the Founders Investment Period to investors who are enrolled in a dealer-sponsored fee arrangement and who are subject to an annual asset-based fee rather than commission on each transactions or, at the discretion of the Manager, any other investor for whom the Manager does not incur distribution costs.
-Class F units are available to investors who are enrolled in a dealer-sponsored fee arrangement and who are subject to an annual asset- based fee rather than commissions on each transaction or, at the discretion of the Manager, any other investor for whom the Manager does not incur distribution costs.
-Class G units are available to all investors.
+The Fund has created Class C Founders, Class F, Class F (USD), Class G, Class G (USD) and Class I units.
+Class C Founders units are available to certain investors on a case-by-case basis, all at the discretion of the Manager, until such time as the class is closed to new investors at the discretion of the Manager (the "Founders Investment Period").
+Class C Founders units will be available during the Founders Investment Period to investors who are enrolled in a dealersponsored fee for service or wrap program and who are subject to an annual asset-based fee rather than commission on each transaction or, at the discretion of the Manager, any other investors for whom the Manager does not incur distribution costs.
+Class F and Class F (USD) units are available to investors who are enrolled in a dealer-sponsored fee arrangement and who are subject to an annual asset- based fee rather than commissions on each transaction or, at the discretion of the Manager, any other investor for whom the Manager does not incur distribution costs.
+Class G and Class G (USD) units are available to all investors.
 Class I units are available to institutional investors or to other investors on a case-by-case basis, all at the discretion of the Manager.
 Class I units are generally only available for certain individual investors who make large investments in the Fund.
-The net asset value of the Fund is calculated in Canadian dollars and the Class C Founders, Class F, Class G, and Class I units are denominated in Canadian dollars.
+The net asset value of the Fund is calculated in Canadian dollars.
+Class C Founders, Class F, Class G, and Class I units are denominated in Canadian dollars.
+Class F (USD) and Class G (USD) are denominated in US dollars.